 The Masterplan

-Greenwich Peninsula: an almost-island of opportunity wrapped by the serene river Thames.
-The Peninsula is undergoing the largest single regeneration seen for a generation.
+The Greenwich Peninsula redevelopment is the largest single regeneration seen for a generation.
 Redrawing part of London into a place for first-time buyers, creatives and breakthrough artists, left-field theatre companies and upside-down pylons, it’s an expression of the world’s boldest architects.
-The vision for Greenwich Peninsula is ambitious and eclectic and, despite the challenging circumstances, we remain focused on realising its full potential.
-Read more about how we are bringing this emerging neighbourhood to life.

 “The brief to the designers, allies and morrison, is to create a new piece of london for over 35,000 people and presents a unique opportunity for a new urban fabric on a scale not normally possible.”

-Emerging as something of an ultimate urban village, the Peninsula finds its form under the masterplan of London architects Allies and Morrison.
-The firm, which celebrated its 35th year in 2020, came to the project with impressive pedigree having conceived schemes for the London Olympic Park and the Argent King’s Cross development.
+Emerging as something of an ultimate urban village, the new Greenwich Peninsula development finds its form under the masterplan of London architects Allies and Morrison.
+The firm, which celebrates its 40th year in 2025 came to the Greenwich Peninsula redevelopment project with impressive pedigree having conceived schemes for the London Olympic Park and the Argent King’s Cross development.

 Here, the vision imagines more than the usual large-scale office space to create a whole neighbourhood of new ideas.
 It enhances the Peninsula’s status as a hub for London’s culture-savvy and design-conscious.